-WARNING!
-Risk of smoke and fire.
-Can cause activation of fire suppression systems, building evacuation, dispatching of fire/rescue equipment and personnel and catastrophic canister failure resulting in water leaks, equipment damage, injury, or death.
+CAUTION: Risk of smoke generation.
+Can cause injury.
+Can cause fire suppression and alarm system activation, resulting in building evacuation and mobilization of emergency fire and rescue services.
 Using a humidifier canister that has reached the end of it's service life can be extremely hazardous.
 If the canister cannot be replaced immediately at the end of life condition, turn Off the power and water supply to the humidifier and remove the canister until a replacement canister can be installed.
 Do not ignore humidifier problem alarms.
 Resetting humidifier without addressing cause may result in fire or damage due to leaking water.